expo/expo/docs/versions/unversioned/guides/configuration.md

    - `versionCode`

       Version number required by Google Play.
-Increment by one for each release. https://developer.android.com/studio/publish/versioning.html.
+Increment by one for each release.
+Must be an integer. https://developer.android.com/studio/publish/versioning.html.

    - `icon`